Livshitz/NpmDependencyMapper/README.md

 Compromises:
 * In favor of simplicity, a given dependency might be resolved multiple times __concurrently__ when it's being enqueued from the 1st level of deps, and from a deeper level while the first hasn't been resolved yet, or if same package is enqueued simultaneously.
 In ideal implementation I'd create an 'in-progress' hash-map, mapping packageId to a promise, so before enqueuing them check if in progress and register to its promise,  avoiding enqueue of same package.
-* Due to lack of time, I had to leave an existing bug: when trying to resolve a non existing package name or version, the app/server will get `Unhandled Promise Rejection`.
-I didn't pinpoint the problematic promise.

 ## Dependencies: